 This happened to me after my last bodybuilding contest.
 I was in great shape on stage and then had to watch most of it slip away as I returned to the land of normal eating and once-a-day workouts.

-I’m no sleep expert on sleep and muscle growth so when I google how much sleep do you need for optimal muscle building, I end up getting the same 7-9 hour window suggestion as everyone else.
+What’s the low down on sleep and muscle growth?
+When I google how much sleep do you need for optimal muscle building, I end up getting the same 7-9 hour window suggestion as everyone else.
 I’m also frequently asked is 6 hours of sleep enough to build muscle?
 To which I answer, “No. 6 hours is not enough sleep to grow muscle.”
 I put the resource link below the article.
+Also you can watch this article via youtube directly or embedded below:

 The study is concerned with mental capacity due to lack of sleep but the body works as a whole so I take the personal liberty of assuming if one system starts to fail due to lack of sleep, then the others can be operating at optimal levels either.